stefan18-ux/AsmLib/README.md

-# Depth-First Search (DFS), Sorting and Searching Algorithms in Assembly
+# Depth-First Search (DFS), Sorting, and Searching Algorithms in Assembly

 ## Overview

-This project implements two important algorithms in x86 assembly using NASM:
+This project implements key foundational algorithms in x86 assembly using NASM with a focus on performance optimization:

-1. **Depth-First Search (DFS)**: A traversal algorithm for graphs.
+1. **Depth-First Search (DFS)**: A graph traversal algorithm implemented for efficiency in assembly.
-2. **Binary Search**: A search algorithm that finds the position of a target value within a sorted array.
+2. **Binary Search**: An optimized search algorithm that locates a target value within a sorted array.
-3. **Quick Sort**: A divide-and-conquer sorting algorithm.
+3. **Quick Sort**: A high-performance, divide-and-conquer sorting algorithm.

-The project includes the following components:
+The assembly implementations emphasize low-level optimizations to reduce CPU cycles and improve cache utilization, resulting in significant performance improvements.

+## Repository Contents

-- `dfs.asm`: The assembly implementation of the DFS algorithm.
+- `dfs.asm`: Assembly implementation of the DFS algorithm.
-- `bsearch.asm`: The assembly implementation of binary search.
+- `bsearch.asm`: Assembly implementation of the binary search algorithm, optimized for cache friendliness.
-- `qsort.asm`: The assembly implementation of quick sort.
+- `qsort.asm`: Assembly implementation of the quick sort algorithm.
-- `Makefile`: Used to build the assembly code.
+- `Makefile`: Build automation for compiling assembly sources.
-- `checker`: A program that verifies the correctness of the DFS and sorting algorithms.
+- `checker`: A test program that validates correctness of DFS, binary search, and quick sort.
-- `tests/`: A directory containing test cases to validate the DFS and sorting algorithms.
+- `tests/`: Test cases to verify algorithm correctness and performance.

 ## Function Signatures